-The interactive process begins when a student with a disability seeks accommodations by contacting Accessibility Services.
-Accessibility Services will request documentation of the disability for which accommodation is being sought and will collaborate with the student and the student’s medical provider(s) to verify that the student is eligible for accommodations and to determine what accommodations are reasonable.
+The interactive process begins when a student with a disability completes an application on the AIM portal.
+Accessibility Services will request documentation of the disability for which accommodation is being sought and schedule time with the student to discuss options.

 The following are essential to the interactive process and the College’s ability to provide reasonable accommodations:

 - The student requesting an accommodation must do so in a reasonable period of time, and in accordance with any procedures the College has established for the specific type of accommodation requested;

 - The College must receive timely documentation of the disability for which accommodation is being sought;

 - The documentation must outline functional limitations that are current and consistent with the requested accommodation; and